Last Updated on June 12, 2023 by Ellen Christian

 Since this is Fire Prevention Month, I wanted to share these fire prevention tips with you.

-- Charcoal briquettes and ash from woodstoves and fireplaces can start wildfires.
+Charcoal briquettes and ash from woodstoves and fireplaces can start wildfires.
 When disposing of briquettes and ash outside, drown the charcoal and ash with lots of water; stir them, and soak again.
 Be sure they are out cold!

 Sparks from lawnmowers and power equipment DO start wildfires.
 Be careful on hot, dry days, and be sure to get your equipment checked regularly.

 Check your tire pressure – driving on an exposed wheel rim can cause sparks.
 Be careful driving through or parking on dry grass.
 Hot exhaust pipes can start the grass on fire.

 Never grind it on a stump or log.
 Never throw it away into the brush or leaves.
 It is unsafe to smoke while walking or riding a horse or trail bike because you never know where the ash will land.

-- Creating a 30-foot zone of fire-resistant space around your home will help prevent fires from starting near or spreading to your home.
+Creating a 30-foot zone of fire-resistant space around your home will help prevent fires from starting near or spreading to your home.
 In addition, consider using fire-resistant plants and landscaping that may help to protect your house from a wildfire.

 Show your commitment to wildfire prevention and take the pledge.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.